gopal1cloud/L3_ASR_scale_test/README.rst

 [onecloud@localhost ]$ python destroy_deploy.py

-This script will delete Networks, Subnets, Router with External Gateway, VMS, Floating IPs based on global configuration parameters specified for a single tenant.
+This script will delete Tenants, Users per Tenant, Networks, Subnets, Router with External Gateway, VMS, Floating IPs based on global configuration parameters specified for a single tenant.

 Thats It.